-Specialising in reportàge, lifestyle, travel and portrait photography her passion is in telling stories and capturing images that evoke a response – visually, emotionally, intellectually or otherwise.
+Specialising in reportàge, landscape and social documentary photography her passion is in telling stories and capturing images that evoke a response – visually, emotionally, intellectually or otherwise.

-“I’m a visual story teller, no matter what I’m shooting – whether it’s street, editorial, travel or portrait photography, I’m looking for the story, I’m looking to produce a connection between viewer and subject, to convey emotion through my work.”
+“I’m a visual story teller, no matter what I’m shooting – whether it’s landscape, editorial, travel or documentary photography, I’m looking for a story.
+I’m looking to produce a connection between viewer and subject, to convey emotion through my work.”

-Meredith uses multiple mediums to create these stories.
+Meredith uses multiple mediums to create her images.
 Combining her knowledge and love of film photography with digital capture.

 “I describe myself as an ‘Analogue girl in a digital world’.

-As well as her commercial work, Meredith works as a presenter and educator working with photographers, community groups, people with a disability and photographic societies, leading workshops, lecturing and providing 1:1 tutoring.
+As well as her photographic work, Meredith works as a presenter and educator working with photographers, community groups, people with a disability and photographic societies, leading workshops, lecturing and providing 1:1 tutoring.

-“I connect with people, I always have – I put people at ease and get to know them.
+“I connect with people, I always have.
 I enjoy working with creative people and I strongly believe in the power of photography as a tool for self expression, communication and social change.”

-Meredith’s strong reportàge style and exuberant personality have ensured a long relationship with numerous councils, community groups, Australian and international NGO’s – working closely on events such as International Women’s Day, Mardi Gras, and White Ribbon Day, Médecins Sans Frontières/Doctors Without Borders – Indefinite Despair (The Nauru Report), The Pauline McLeod Awards, Yabun and more.
+Meredith’s strong reportàge style, social justice ethos and exuberant personality have ensured a long relationship with numerous councils, community groups, Australian and international NGO’s – working closely on campaigns such as International Women’s Day, Mardi Gras, White Ribbon Day, Médecins Sans Frontières/Doctors Without Borders – Indefinite Despair (The Nauru Report), The Pauline McLeod Awards, Yabun and more.